Free Map Tools Logo

 I was hoping that the result wouldn't be Birmingham... unfortunately it was.
 However, I feel better about going to Birmingham knowing it's a decision based on data, not just habit.

-On 7th February 2024
+By Anonymous on 7th February 2024

 This is exactly what I was looking for to make an arbitrary decision for a University Re-union based on where folk now live rather than the alma mater.
 It took me a little while to realise that the result, a postcode, is visible when you hover the mouse over the cross on the map - not obvious.
 Otherwise excellent.